Proctalgia Fugax and Anal Pain

 Synonyms: functional anorectal pain, chronic proctalgia, pyriformis syndrome, pelvic tension myalgia, levator ani syndrome

 Functional anorectal pain occurs in the absence of any clinical abnormality.
-It's a relatively common symptom - first described by the Romans.
+It's a relatively common symptom.
 Patients will often delay consulting a healthcare practitioner about this problem, due to embarrassment and fear of a sinister diagnosis, tolerating disturbing symptoms for long periods.

-- Proctalgia fugax (PF) (fugax = fugitive/fleeting in Latin)
+- Acute proctalgia - proctalgia fugax (PF) (fugax = fugitive/fleeting in Latin).

-They are both characteristic, benign, anorectal-pain syndromes of uncertain aetiology.
-Despite their benign nature, they can cause severe distress to the sufferer.
+The conditions are characteristic, benign, anorectal-pain syndromes.
+Despite their benign nature, however, they can cause severe distress to the sufferer.